 Many car loans come with convenient features to make your life easier while paying them off, such as optional additional loan repayments and redraw facilities.
 Below is a run through of these aspects and more that you'll find in a top car loan.

 We could go on and on about why the interest rate is important when you take out a car loan, but instead we'll run you through the following scenario...

 Sarah has just secured her full licence after learning how to drive in her parent's car.
 Now she has a stable income, Sarah's ready to take out a car loan and buy one of her own.
 But which one should she choose?

-Using Mozo's car loan comparison calculator, Sarah compares her everyday banking provider to another one in the market.
-Both products have features she's looking for in a loan, like the flexibility to choose how frequently she can make repayments.
+Using Mozo's car loan comparison table, Sarah compares loans from a range of bank and non bank lenders against a car loan from her current banking provider.
+She soon narrows down her choices to a competitively priced loan from a new lender vs sticking with her current bank.
+Both have the features she's looking for in a car loan, like the flexibility to choose how frequently she can make repayments.

 Say Sarah picks old favourite with a 12.74% interest rate on offer.
 She'll hand over $15,488 in interest for her $30k car loan over a 7 year loan term (on a monthly loan repayment plan).
 On the other hand, ditching bank loyalty and going for one of the lowest rates at the time of writing of 5.14%, means she'll fork out $9,705 less.
 It just goes to show you how much that one number can affect your hip pocket!

 Individually, monthly fees and signup costs may appear small, but they really do add up.
 One easy way to factor in all the costs involved with a potential car loan product, is to look at the comparison rate.
 This rate type is made up of overheads like the headline rate, application and ongoing fees.

 Just remember, that even if you settle on a car loan with low fees, most providers will bill you more for making a late repayment.

 Minimal early loan repayment penalty